Updated for 2017!

-Back in March, The Orlando Sentinel confirmed through a spokesperson that Disney World is testing a new preferred parking program, allowing theme park visitors to get a closer parking spot at entrances to Magic Kingdom, Epcot, and Animal Kingdom (according to Orlando Attractions Magazine on April 3rd.)
+Disney World now offers a preferred parking program, allowing theme park visitors to get a closer parking spot at entrances to all four of their theme parks.
 Other theme parks in Orlando have charged for preferred parking for years now.
-Regular car parking at Universal Studio’s garage is $20, with a preferred parking upgrade cost of $30(total).
+(The following are updated prices as current as 2016) Regular car parking at Universal Studio’s garage is $20, with a preferred parking upgrade cost of $30(total).
 Universal offers valet parking ranging from $20 to $50.
 SeaWorld parking is $18, with a preferred parking upgrade cost of $23(total).

 So do you need to splurge on the up-charge for closer parking or take your chances just parking in the back?